Purchasing & Procurement

 |Conflict of Interest||

 A conflict of interest is a conflict between a member of the University Community’s public duty to act in the best interests of the University and their private interests.
 A conflict of interest exists whether it is:

 |Contracted Supplier||A Supplier appointed as a result of policy compliant procurement process or in accordance with this policy and for which there is an agreement between the University and the Supplier to supply specified goods and/or services on agreed terms.
 This includes contracts available to the University from the Victorian Government or other consortiums and buying groups of which the University is a member.|

 |Delegated Authorities||Financial delegation in accordance with the Delegations - Contract, Financial, Staffing and Tender Policy.|

-|Financial Records||University Financial Management System General Ledger incorporating subsidiary ledgers as maintained by the Financial Operations Unit.|
+|Financial Records||University Financial Management System General Ledger incorporating subsidiary ledgers as maintained by the Finance department.|

-|Gratuity||A token offering provided in return for a voluntarily service as a sign of appreciation for providing the service.
 There must not be any expectation of payment of value by the recipient for the service they provide, at the time of providing the service.

 |Procurement||Process of acquiring goods on behalf of the University and the department established by the University and promote and oversee best practice processes for goods and services purchased by the University and ensure value for money.|